khavishbhundoo/ChronoQueue/README.md

 # ChronoQueue
 ChronoQueue is a thread-safe, time-aware FIFO queue with automatic item expiration.
 It is designed for scenarios where you need time-based eviction of in-memory data, such as TTL-based task buffering, lightweight scheduling, or caching with strict ordering.
-Internally, it combines a ConcurrentQueue for preserving FIFO ordering and a dedicated MemoryCache instance for managing expiration and cleanup of stale items.
+Internally, it combines a ConcurrentQueue for preserving FIFO ordering and a ConcurrentDictionary + PeriodicTimer for managing expiration and cleanup of stale items.

 ## 🚀 Features

 - ✅ FIFO ordering
 - 🕒 Per-item TTL using `DateTimeOffset`
-- 🧹 Background adaptive cleanup using `MemoryCache.Compact()` to handle memory pressure at scale and offer near realtime eviction of expired items
+- 🧹 Background cleanup every 100 ms for near realtime eviction of expired items
 - ⚡ Fast in-memory access (no additional locks or semaphores at ChronoQueue level)
 - 🛡 Thread-safe, designed for high-concurrency use cases
 - 🧯 Disposal-aware and safe to use in long-lived applications